 I run a business with people who are not CSP members but they are my family (e.g. my spouse/partner).
 Can I get the CSP insurance products?

-For specific insurance related enquiries you can contact the CSP insurance brokers:
+For specific insurance related enquiries you can contact James Hallam, the CSP's insurance brokers: